Fastcode/NUClear/docs/extension.rst

 return type can be used in the callback.

 If data needs to be passed to a task when it is submitted to the `Powerplant` use `ThreadStore<T>`.
 The thread store is a static variable that can be accessed from within the get method.
+Make sure to clear the `ThreadStore` after use to ensure future invocations won't get stale data.

 Precondition
 ------------